rapasoft/gerrit-stats-script/README.md

 `npm start`

 It will start an instance of express.js server on port 3000.
 You should be able to open browser on `http://localhost:3000/ui` to display UI.
 First you will be required to enable notifications in order to receive some.

+## Dev mode

+If you don't have Gerrit instance available, you can start in development mode.
+You need to run to separate development scripts that would serve the frontend and backend parts separately.

+`npm start:dev`

+and

+`npm bundle:watch`

+This would start the webpack watcher that will build the changes as you save files.
+You need to refresh the page manually, though :).

 ## Contribution